Chloe Pirrie: Career

 In 2014, Pirrie starred in the BBC miniseries The Game, a Cold War spy thriller in which she played an MI5 secretary.
 The following year she appeared as Sheila Birling in Helen Edmundson's BBC One adaptation of J. B. Priestley's An Inspector Calls, in the miniseries The Last Panthers, the British independent film Burn Burn Burn, and the Italian film Youth.

 In 2015, she starred as Ellie in the Academy Award winner for Best Live Action Short Film, Stutterer.

 She played Julie Karagina in the 2016 BBC miniseries War & Peace and was cast as Emily Brontë in To Walk Invisible, a BBC drama about the Brontë family created by Sally Wainwright.
-She also starred in episode "In the Footsteps of a Killer" as Grace Matlock, an employee at the Saint Marie Times in Death In Paradise.
+She also starred in episode "In the Footsteps of a Killer" as Grace Matlock, an employee at the Saint Marie Times in Death in Paradise.

-She also plays Lara in the 2016 BBC thriller series, The Living and the Dead.
+She also played Lara in the 2016 BBC thriller series, The Living and the Dead.
 In 2017, she starred in the Netflix series The Crown, for its second season, playing Eileen Parker.
 In 2018, she appeared as Andromache in the BBC/Netflix miniseries Troy: Fall of a City.

 In 2019, she appeared as prosecutor Ella Mackie in BBC's thriller miniseries The Victim.

 In 2020, she appeared in Autumn de Wilde's film adaptation of Jane Austen's novel Emma as Isabella Knightley, elder sister of the titular character played by Anya Taylor-Joy.
-Later that year she also appeared as Alice Harmon, the birth mother of Beth Harmon (also played by Taylor-Joy), in the Netflix miniseries The Queen's Gambit.
+Later that year she appeared as Alice Harmon, the birth mother of Beth Harmon, also played by Taylor-Joy, in the Netflix miniseries The Queen's Gambit.

-In 2025, she starred alongside Matthew Goode and Shirley Henderson in the supporting role of hostage victim Merritt Lingard in the Netflix series Dept. Q.
+In 2025, she appeared in the main cast for the first season of the Netflix series Dept. Q, portraying abducted Crown solicitor Merritt Lingard.

+In 2026, she appeared in the main cast for the second season of the Channel 4 series "The Undeclared War" as Lt.
+Colonel Roz Cavendish.